 Seven user-definable band displays are provided for use with external transverters, such as the Elecraft XV-Series.
+(FM mode provides PL tone encode and offsets for use with VHF/UHF repeaters; see pg.
+22.)

-A The KX2 does not have a low-level transverter output; transverters are driven from the main antenna jack.
+The KX2 does not have a low-level transverter output; transverters are driven from the main antenna jack.
 This requires the use of transverters that have a common receive/transmit antenna jack and associated T/R switching.
 Consult the transverter manual for drive power limitations and switching requirements.